 Be candid without sounding arrogant.
 Mention observations other people have made about your work strengths or talents.

 8. What do you do when you are not working?

 Such a question is intended to find your qualities, leadership, living style, adjustment and happiness levels.
 Discuss your hobbies like sports, books, adventure or whatever you like.
 Avoid talking about religious or political matters.

 9. Why did you leave your last position?

 Personality, ego and temperament sometimes interfere with your work.
 The interviewer wants to know how well would you fit into the company.
 Be honest and straightforward.
 Highlight positive developments that resulted from your departure, like getting a more challenging position or learning an important lesson in life.

 10. Why do you want to work in this industry?

 Keep prepared a story about how came to know about the company (if it’s not very big) and how you became interested in that kind of work.
 Give similarities between your current job and the job you have applied for.
-Make your passion for your work a theme that you allude to continually throughout the interview.
+Make your passion for your work a theme that you allude to continue throughout the interview.